Thorium compounds: Other inorganic compounds

 Thorium reacts with hydrogen to form the thorium hydrides ThH2 and Th4H15, the latter of which is superconducting below the transition temperature of 7.5–8 K; at standard temperature and pressure, it conducts electricity like a metal.
 Thorium is the only metallic element that readily forms a hydride higher than MH3.
 Finely divided thorium metal reacts very readily with hydrogen at standard conditions, but large pieces may need to be heated to 300–400 °C for a reaction to take place.
 Around 850 °C, the reaction forming first ThH2 and then Th4H15 occurs without breaking up the structure of the thorium metal.
 Thorium hydrides react readily with oxygen or steam to form thoria, and at 250–350 °C quickly react with hydrogen halides, sulfides, phosphides, and nitrides to form the corresponding thorium binary compounds.

 Three binary thorium borides are known: ThB6, ThB4, and ThB12.
 The last is isotypic with UB12.
 While reports of ThB66 and ThB76 exist, they may simply be thorium-stabilised boron allotropes.
 ThB6 and ThB12 may be produced by heating thorium with boron.
 The three known binary thorium carbides are ThC2, Th2C3, and ThC: all are produced by reacting thorium or thoria with carbon.
 ThC and ThC2 are refractory solids and have melting points over 2600 °C. Thorium borides, carbides, silicides, and nitrates are refractory materials, as are those of uranium and plutonium, and have thus received attention as possible nuclear fuels.

 Coordination compounds

 Many other inorganic thorium compounds with polyatomic anions are known, such as the perchlorates, sulfates, sulfites, nitrates, carbonates, phosphates, vanadates, molybdates, chromates, and other oxometallates, many of which are known in hydrated forms.
-These are important in thorium purification and the disposal of nuclear waste, but most have not yet been fully characterised, especially on their structural properties.
+These are important in thorium purification and the disposal of nuclear waste, but most have not yet been fully characterized, especially on their structural properties.
 For example, thorium perchlorate is very water-soluble and crystallises from acidic solutions as the tetrahydrate Th(ClO_{4})_{4}·4H_{2}O, while thorium nitrate forms tetra- and pentahydrates, is soluble in water and alcohols, and is an important intermediate in the purification of thorium and its compounds.

 Thorium halides can often coordinate with lewis-acid solvents such as tetrahydrofuran and pyridine as follows: